Reconfigurable dissipative entanglement between many spin ensembles: from robust quantum sensing to many-body state engineering: Stabilizing SPT order in 1D chains of spin ensembles

 In the following, we mainly focus on the large-Rabi-drive limit ($\Omega\rightarrow\infty$), both to gain analytical insight and to highlight the resulting emergent symmetries.
 In this limit, the initial dimerized state $\bigotimes_{k=1}^{L/2}|\psi_{\rm ss}^{(2)}\rangle_{2k-1,2k}$ in Eq.~(\ref{eq:steadyfinal}) becomes a tensor product of maximally entangled ensemble pairs $\bigotimes_{k=1}^{L/2}|J=0,m=0\rangle_{2k-1,2k}$.
 This state is often termed the spin-$S$ dimer state of a 1D chain.
 This state is the steady state of our scheme when we tune $\Delta_e=\Delta_b=0$, as, in this limit, all the quantum gates become identity matrices [as per Eq.~\eqref{eq:steadyfinal}].
 For general choices of $\Delta_e$ and $\Delta_b$, it is more convenient to focus on the MPS matrices $\mathbf{A}^{m_{2k}m_{2k+1}}$, and transform to the total-angular-momentum basis in the two-ensemble unit cell, $\mathbf{A}^{Jm} = \sum_{m_{2k}m_{2k+1}} \langle S,m_{2k}; S,m_{2k+1}|J,m\rangle \mathbf{A}^{m_{2k}m_{2k+1}}$.
 Then one can obtain

 where the subscripts $\alpha,\beta=-S,\cdots,S$ are the internal bond-dimension indices.
 Calculation details and the general analytical form of the amplitudes $f_J(\Delta_e,\Delta_b,\chi)$ are discussed in App.~\ref{sec:largemps}.

 Equation~(\ref{eq:vbs}) shows that the MPS matrices factorize in the large-$\Omega$ limit: the matrix structure of $\mathbf{A}^{Jm}$ is only determined by Clebsch-Gordan coefficients, and the control parameters $\Delta_e,\Delta_b,\chi$ only enter through an overall $J$-dependent scalar prefactor.
-The form of Eq.~(\ref{eq:vbs}) indicates that the MPS is invariant under a global on-site SO(3) symmetry \cite{Cirac2021}; at a physical level, this symmetry emerges in the large-$\Omega$ limit as each dimer in the input to our circuit is in the $|J=0,m=0\rangle$ state, and hence has no preferred axis.
+The form of Eq.~(\ref{eq:vbs}) indicates that the MPS is invariant under a global on-site SO(3) symmetry \cite{Cirac2021}.
+At a physical level, this symmetry emerges in the large-$\Omega$ limit as each dimer in the input to our circuit is in the $|J=0,m=0\rangle$ state (no preferred axis for rotation), and the unitaries in the form of Eq.~(\ref{eq:gate}) always preserve this symmetry.
 For a finite Rabi drive $\Omega$, the structure of the ``staircase'' quantum circuit remains the same with a general input state $\bigotimes_{k=1}^{L/2}|\psi_{\rm ss}^{(2)}\rangle_{2k-1,2k}$.
 In this case, it is more cumbersome to write down closed-form expressions for the MPS matrices, since they no longer exhibit the simple factorization in Eq.~(\ref{eq:vbs}).